 Develop & Design | Msite

 Denia is situated along the Mediterranean Sea, between the cities of Valencia and Alicante, and is known to be one of the most beautiful port towns in Spain.
-With over 20 kilometers of beach and a variety of water sports and activities, Denia is the perfect destination for those who want to relax and soak up the sun and ideal for those who love to dive, windsurf, and sail.
+With over 20 kilometers of beach and a variety of water sports and activities available, Denia is the perfect destination for those who want to relax and soak up the sun and ideal for those who love to dive, windsurf and sail.
 One amazing site in Denia is the famous 11th century castle located on a rocky crag that overlooks the city, as well as the Archeological and Ethnological museums.
-Whether you want to venture through the picturesque streets, savor the fresh fish from a local restaurant, or attend the traditional fiestas, including the Bull Run, Denia is definitely a worthwhile place to visit.
+Whether you want to wander through the picturesque streets, savor the fresh fish from a local restaurant or attend the traditional fiestas, including the Bull Run, Denia is definitely a worthwhile place to visit.

 In recent years, the heavy flow of park visitors has had a negative effect on the delicate coastal and marine ecosystems.
 This program aims to protect the fragile coastline and marine ecosystems in Montgo Nature Park, while also educating volunteers on how to preserve and revitalize the fragile environment.

-* Please note that some of these activites are only possible during specific times of the year or under certain weather conditions.
+Please note that some of these activities are only possible during specific times of the year or under certain weather conditions.

-Volunteers will work from Monday to Friday from 8am-1pm and will normally have the weekends free to explore the beautiful surrounding area or travel to nearby cities.
+Volunteers will work from Monday to Friday from 8:00 AM-1:00 PM and will normally have the weekends free to explore the beautiful surrounding area or travel to nearby cities.

 Internet: Free Internet access is provided.